 In another bowl, beat the chilled cream until soft peaks form.
 Fold in the egg whites.

-Fold the cream-egg white mixture into the cream cheese mixture, taking care not to overmix and break the air bubbles in the beaten egg whites and cream.
+Fold the cream-egg white mixture into the mascarpone mixture, taking care not to overmix and break the air bubbles in the beaten egg whites and cream.
 These bubbles, invisible to the naked eye, are responsible for making the tiramisu as light as a cloud.

 Spread the pieces of lady fingers in a plate large enough to hold them in a single layer.
 Sprinkle the espresso over them.

 Place two heaping tablespoonfuls of the cheese-cream mixture into wine glasses.
 Cover with the coffee-soaked lady fingers.
 Top with two more tablespoonfuls of the cheese-cream mixture then sprinkle with grated or shaved chocolate.

 You can keep the tiramisu in wineglasses in the fridge for up to six hours.
 For best results, place the wine glasses in a covered container so that the cream mixture does not absorb any of the smells of the other food in the fridge.